innot/argparseDecorator/docs/source/usage.rst

         cli = ArgParseDecorator()

-        @command
+        @cli.command
         def cmd(self, arg1, arg2, ...):
             ...

         def execute(self, cmdline):
             cli.execute(cmdline, self)

-Note how :code:`cli.execute()` is wrapped in a method and how it passes a reference to *self* to the *ArgParseDecorator*.
+Note how :py:`cli.execute()` is wrapped in a method and how it passes a reference to *self* to the *ArgParseDecorator*.

 An alternative method would be the use of inner functions like this: